tonyb650/ogrehost/README.md

-# HTML and CSS practice
+# HTML and CSS practice project

-Given a web site designed in Photoshop, this project breaks the pages into base components using pure HTML and CSS classes (with a tiny bit of JS for toggling collapsible components).
+Given a web site designed in Photoshop, this project breaks the pages into base components using semantic HTML and CSS classes (with a tiny bit of JS for toggling collapsible components).

-The idea is to take be given a fictional web site design in Photoshop (or similar) and produce fully response design with pure CSS.
+The result is fully a responsive design using all custom CSS.

 ## Desktop
 ![alt text](standard_view.png)